-‘This Is Us’ Fans Complain About Latest Episode Dedicated To Randall’s Story
+'This Is Us' Fans Complain About Latest Episode Dedicated To Randall's Story

 "Ok so after this can you move on to other characters?
 I'm so sick of him," another added.

-“I’m so tired of these little travel eps bro,” a third commenter chimed in.
+"I'm so tired of these little travel eps bro," a third user chimed in.

-Some fans did acknowledge that Emmy winner Sterling K Brown is about to give “an acting masterclass.”
-And others admitted they were excited that viewers were finally getting all of the answers to the character’s backstory.
+Some fans did acknowledge that Emmy winner Sterling K. Brown is about to give "an acting masterclass."
+And others admitted they were excited that viewers were finally getting all of the answers to the character's backstory.

-“Looking forward to the whole episode on Randall!
-Haters be seated,” one fan wrote.

-In an interview with Entertainment Weekly, This Is Us executive producer Ken Olin compared the “beautiful episode” that will tell the story of Randall’s mom’s past to Season 1’s “Memphis,” which showed Randall traveling to Tennessee to learn his bio dad Willam’s (Ron Cephas Jones) backstory.
-Olin told the outlet that while Randall made “certain assumptions” about William and Laurel, the trip to Louisiana helps him discover that there are “other truths that he didn’t know.”
+In an interview with Entertainment Weekly, This Is Us executive producer Ken Olin compared the "beautiful episode" that will tell the story of Randall's mom's past to Season 1's "Memphis," which showed Randall traveling to Tennessee to learn his bio dad William's (Ron Cephas Jones) backstory.
+Olin told the outlet that while Randall made "certain assumptions" about William and Laurel, the trip to Louisiana helps him discover that there are "other truths that he didn't know."

 While not all viewers are thrilled about another Randall-centric installment, Brown told People that he looked forward to "the excavation of this storyline that will be explored."
 He described his character's findings of his biological mom as "really, really, really, really, really, really, really, really cool."